Why you don’t need a non executive director or NED

 If you’re tempted to bring in a non-executive director into your business, it would be a good idea to get some proper advice before taking this big step.
 Especially if that deal involves giving them equity.

-Sometimes, getting ongoing help from a business mentor or advisor is a good alternative to a non-executive director.
-If you’re thinking of someone in particular, maybe they could work for you as a mentor, rather than coming on board as a NED.
+Sometimes, getting ongoing help from a business coach or advisor is a good alternative to a non-executive director.
+If you’re thinking of someone in particular, maybe they could work for you as a coach, rather than coming on board as a NED.
 Or you could find someone like me who specialises in helping companies to get on the right track and grow.

 Here’s how my business coaching works, check it out and see if this is really what you need instead of a non-executive director.